Theodor94/Theodor94/README.md

-# Hi there, I'm Theodor! 👋
+# Weary traveler, take a sit for a spell and take a look around.

-Welcome to my GitHub profile!
+Welcome to your life, there's no turning back!

-## 👀 I’m interested in...
+## I’m interested in...
 - **Business Development**: Exploring opportunities to drive growth and innovation.
 - **Technology and Engineering**: Passionate about integrating technology with business solutions.
 - **Digital Marketing**: Crafting strategies to boost brand visibility and engagement.